 Students use this application to apply for federal student grants, work-study money, and loans to assist them in funding their college education.
 They may also use this application to apply for most state and some private financial aid.
 It is free to file the FAFSA.
 Students can now file after October 1, using previous year's tax information.

-To be eligible for federal aid, a student must be a U.S. Citizen or eligible non-citizen, registered with Selective Service (if required), be an undergraduate, degree-seeking student enrolled at least part-time (6 credit hours or more), and not be in default on a federal student loan.
+To be eligible for federal aid, a student must be a U.S. Citizen or eligible non-citizen, registered with Selective Service (if required), be a degree-seeking student enrolled at least part-time (6 credit hours or more for an undergraduate student, 3 credit hours or more for a graduate student), and not be in default on a federal student loan.

 In order to complete the FAFSA, you and your parents will need your previous year federal tax records.